mbarison/PollPosition/ReadMe.md

 The special action can be combined with other regular actions during the player's turn, if the amount of Action Points spent allows it.

 - *Communications Officer*: *Advertise* &mdash; each *Reach Out* action has an increased effect, allowing you to move 2 Voter Tokens to HQ.
 Note that the *Reach Out* action is not allowed during the last *Campaign Week*.
-- *Data Analyst*: *Simulate* &mdash; Spend 3 Action Points to look at the Event Card from the next Campaign Week.
+- *Data Analyst*: *Simulate* &mdash; Spend 1 Action Point to look at the Event Card from the next Campaign Week.
 You can show this card to other players, then place it face down where you took it.
-- *Geographer*: *Geolocate* &mdash; Placing a Polling Station in Rural and Remote areas costs 1 Action Points less.
+- *Distribution Specialist*: *Distribute Material* &mdash; Placing a Polling Station in Rural and Remote districts costs 1 Action Points less.
+In Urban districts, you can open 2 Polling Stations for the cost of 1 Action Point.
-- *Field Liaison Officer*: *Coordinate* &mdash; Spend 1 Action Point to move another player to a neighbouring Region during your turn.
+- *Field Liaison Officer*: *Coordinate* &mdash; Spend 1 Action Point to perform an Action with the same benefits as another *Specialist* who is located in a neighbouring *Region*.
 - *Returning Officer*: *Split & Merge* &mdash; Spend 1 Action Point to reduce the Capacity of a PS in the region you occupy by 1 (cannot be reduced to 0).
 Then, place a new PS in the same Region.
-- *Survey Specialist*: *Survey* &mdash; Spend 1 Action Point to flip a Voter Token side up, showing its value, in the same Region as your pawn.
-This token stays side up for the remainder of the game, unless removed by an event card.
+- *Survey Specialist*: *Survey* &mdash; Spend 1 Action Point to flip 3 Voter Tokens side up, showing its value, in the same Region as your pawn.
+You are not allowed to flip more than one token in each district during the same Campaign Week.
+These tokens stay side up for the remainder of the game, unless removed by an event card.
-- *Staffing Officer*: *Recruit* &mdash; Spend 1 Action Point to increase the Capacity of a PS by 1 (cannot exceed 6).
+- *Staffing Officer*: *Recruit* &mdash; When staffing an exiting Polling Site, Roll 2 dice instead of one, then keep the highest score.